Reviewed – April 2018

-ICT in the 21st Century is seen as an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
+Computing and the use of digital devices is seen as an essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
 Consequently, schools need to build in the use of these technologies in order to arm our young people with the skills to access life-long learning and employment.

-Information and Communications Technology covers a wide range of resources including; web-based and mobile learning.
-It is also important to recognise the constant and fast paced evolution of ICT within our society as a whole.
-Currently the internet technologies children and young people are using both inside and outside of the classroom include:
+Computing and ICT covers a wide range of resources including; web-based and mobile learning.
+It is also important to recognise the constant and fast paced evolution of computing within our society as a whole.
+Currently the apps and software children and young people are using both inside and outside of the classroom include:

 - Mobile devices

-Whilst exciting and beneficial both in and out of the context of education, much ICT, particularly web-based resources, are not consistently policed.
-All users need to be aware of the range of risks associated with the use of these Internet technologies.
+Whilst exciting and beneficial all users need to be aware of the range of risks associated with the use of these technologies.

-At Newham Bridge we understand the responsibility to educate our pupils on esafety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.
+At Newham Bridge we understand the responsibility to educate our pupils on e-safety issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies.

 Roles and Responsibilities

 As e-safety is an important aspect of strategic leadership within the school, the Head and governors have ultimate responsibility to ensure that the policy and practices are embedded and monitored.
-The named e-safety co-ordinators at Newham Bridge school are ICT coordinator; Damian Jackson and ICT Manager Chris Bowler.
+The named e-safety co-ordinators at Newham Bridge school are computing coordinator; Damian Jackson, ICT Manager Chris Bowler and OneIT for internet filtering.

 This policy, supported by the school’s acceptable use agreement, is to protect the interests and safety of the whole school community.
 It is linked to the following school policies: computing, child protection, behaviour, health and safety, anti-bullying and PHSE.